Sleeping in Airports

 5. Explore Vienna

-Layover SightseeingIf you’ve got the time, head into Vienna to explore architecture and museums that make this city so beautiful.
+Layover SightseeingIf you’ve got the time, head to Vienna to explore the architecture and museums that make this city so beautiful.
 If you’ve got at least 5 hours, the public transit makes it easy.
-Simply store your bags pre-Security in both T1 and T3, then hop on the City Airport Train (CAT) – a non-stop train that has you in the city centre in 16 minutes!
+Store your bags pre-security in both T1 and T3, then hop on the City Airport Train (CAT) – a non-stop train that has you in the city centre in 16 minutes!
 Trains, buses, and taxis are available too.

 Leave plenty of time to return to the airport, pick up your bags, and get through Security before your next flight.